June 11, 2006.

 After that, there is the installation of the controls and some primitive telemetering back to shore, indicating the steam pressure, water level, engine RPM and the condition of the fire.
 Possible improvements to the existing model are to replace the funnel with a slightly larger diameter version and to remove and replace the boiler with a moderately-operated flash steam boiler plant.
 (The jury is still out on that last one!)

-There has been more work done on this boat in 2016-17
+As mentioned at the top of the page there has been more work done on this boat in 2016-17

-- click the link below this photo:
+- click the first link below this photo:

 See recent work on this tug (2016-17)